bparanj/crystal/electronics/zettel/active-component.md

 Active electronic components are devices that can control or amplify electrical signals and require an external power source.
 Examples include transistors, diodes, and integrated circuits.
 These components are crucial for switching, amplifying, and regulating electrical signals in circuits.

-Transistors are key active components that control large currents using a smaller input current.
+Transistors are active components that control large currents using a smaller input current.
 Diodes allow current to flow in one direction, making them useful for converting AC to DC.
 Integrated circuits combine multiple active elements to perform complex functions such as computation and signal processing.

 In electronic circuits, active components like transistors and op-amps amplify signals, while diodes are used for directional control.
 These components, which require external power, are essential in both simple and complex electronic systems.